You are not sure if outsourcing is right for your business.

 Just because they are not in the same location doesn’t mean that they are not a part of your company.

-A company’s culture and principles are the glue that sticks together and aligns all the employees of an organization.
+Your company’s culture is the glue that sticks together and aligns all the employees of your company.

 5) Longer training time: